IceWhaleTech/ZimaDocs/source/faq/Upgrade-Motherboard-BIOS-Version.md

 {% note warn %}
-**waring**
+**warning**

-If your ZimaBoard is running normally, upgrading the BIOS is not recommended!
+If your ZimaBoard runs normally, upgrading the BIOS is not recommended!
 Improper operation can cause the ZimaBoard to fail to start.

 {% endnote %}

 ## ZimaBoard 216